maxlab-io/docs/content/docs/0001-tokay-lite/0001-getting-started.md

 If, for any reason, mDNS is not working on your network, you can alternatively find the camera's IP address by accessing your router's settings.
-This IP address can be used in place of "tokay.local" to access the camera's configuration page.
+This IP address can be used in place of "tokay-lite.local" to access the camera's configuration page.

 {{< /tip >}}